 Junior Kindergarten: 4 years of age on or before December 31st of the year that they are accepted into the program to pre-kindergarten, MUST be fully toilet trained.

 Nursery School: 3 years of age on or before December 31st of the year that they are accepted into the program and MUST be fully toilet trained.

-- Children with additional support needs are welcome in our program.
-An interview with the director will help to assess the child’s needs for staffing and programming.
+Children with additional support needs are welcome in our program.
+An interview with the director is required before acceptance to help assess the child’s needs for staffing and programming.

 We provide a rich first-experience for children in creative play, socialization, and cognitive growth.

 Bible and Devotion: We gather together as a group and share in Bible stories, songs, finger plays.

 Circle time: We gather and learn about each other and the world around us.
 We learn calendar skills and weather charting.

 Free Play: Allows for individual choice in art, dramatic play, library, manipulative area, science, sand/water and the technology centre.